-Soft and pliable No Yeast Flatbread uses simple ingredients and is ready to eat in less than 15 minutes.
-This thick and fluffy bread is totally vegan, yeast-free, and delicious!
+My soft and fluffy No Yeast Flatbread uses simple ingredients and is ready to eat in less than 15 minutes.
+It's totally vegan, yeast-free, and delicious!

 Making bread without yeast is convenient, quick, easy, and delicious.
 My No Yeast Flatbread comes together in a flash and clean up is a breeze, just like my No Yeast White Bread and my Vegan Soda Bread.
 All you need are simple ingredients like flour, baking soda, baking powder, a little sugar, and salt.

 With a little dairy-free milk and the optional oil, these easy flatbreads turn out soft, fluffy, pliable, and so flavourful.